 Student Election Documents

-February 3rd Election materials made available on-line at the Dean of Students website.
-February 14th 11:45 PM Deadline to submit all election materials (Declaration of Nominee, Certification of Residency, Election Petition, Candidate Platform, Support Petition or Petition Form, and Headshot photo) to the Office of the Dean of Students.
+February 1st Election materials made available online at the go.uic.edu/studentelectionswebsite. *PLEASE SUBMIT YOUR INTENT TO RUN PRIOR TO SUBMITTING AN APPLICATION.* February 12th 5:00pm Deadline to submit all election materials (Declaration of Nominee, Certification of Residency, Election Petition, Nominating Signatures, Candidate Platform, Headshot Photo, Support Petition or Petition Form) to the Office of the Dean of Students via UIC Connection.
 No extensions given.
-February 14th Candidates can begin submitting campaign materials for EPC review, electronically to email@example.com or by dropping off the documents at the Office of the Dean of Students, 3030 SSB.
-February 21st Deadline by which candidates are notified of their qualifications via e-mail.
-February 21st 5:00pm Deadline for ALL nominating signatures February 24th Deadline for referendum submissions.
-February 24th - April 8th Campaigning officially begins on February 24th at 9:00 AM and ends at 4:00 PM on April 8th.
-March 12th Meet the Candidates & Debate Event.
+February 12th Candidates can begin submitting campaign materials for EPC review, electronically via the “Submit Campaign Materials” link found at go.uic.edu/epc.
+Applicants can begin submitting materials in anticipation of their candidacy prior to eligibility confirmed by EPC.
+Please note: the ability to submit campaign materials to the EPC, does not equate to an approved candidacy.
+Eligible must be confirmed by EPC before officially utilizing any materials for campaign purposes.
+February 15th Deadline by which candidates are notified of their qualifications via e-mail.
+February 15th - March 10th Campaigning officially begins on February 15th at 9:00 AM and ends at 4:00 PM on March 10th.
+Candidates can only begin campaigning once they received notice of their eligibility by the EPC.
+March 5th - (TBD) (TBD) - Meet the Candidates & Debate Event.
 Opportunity before voting polls open for student body to meet and ask questions to candidates of the student election.
-March 9th Voting begins at 9:00 AM on April 7th and ends at 4:00 PM on April 8th.
-April 8th Update of total votes posted on the Dean of Students website no later than 4:00 PM.
+March 9th Voting begins at 9:00 AM on March 9th and ends at 4:00 PM on March 10th.
+March 9th Update of total votes posted on the Dean of Students website no later than 4:00 PM.
 March 10th Tentative election results posted on the Dean of Students website no later than 6:00 PM.
-April 10th Deadline to submit complaints by 4:00 PM in the Office of the Dean of Students, 3030 SSB
+March 12th Deadline to submit complaints by 4:00 PM in the Office of the Dean of Students, 3030 SSB

 The EPC will certify the final election results and forward the information to the Vice Chancellor for Student Affairs pending all complaints have been reviewed and resolved.
 Final election results will be posted on the Dean of Students website after approval from the Vice Chancellor for Student Affairs.